awsdocs/amazon-s3-developer-guide/doc_source/ways-to-add-notification-config-to-bucket.md

    You will get email requesting you to confirm your subscription to the topic\.
 Confirm the subscription\.

 1. Replace the access policy attached to the topic with the following policy\.
-You must update the policy by providing your SNS topic Amazon Resource Name \(ARN\) and bucket name\.
+You must update the policy by providing your SNS topic Amazon Resource Name \(ARN\), bucket name, and bucket owner's account ID\.

    ```
    {
-    "Version": "2008-10-17",
+    "Version": "2012-10-17",
     "Id": "example-ID",
     "Statement": [
      {